blandflakes/echo-stopwatch/README.md

 ## Usage

 > You: Alexa, open stopwatch

 > Alexa: Stopwatch started

 > You: Alexa, ask stopwatch for status

-> Alxa: Your stopwatch has a duration of 30 seconds
+> Alexa: Your stopwatch has a duration of 30 seconds

 > You: Alexa, tell stopwatch to stop

 > Alexa: Your stopwatch has a duration of 45 seconds

 ## Observations